 Investing in natural resources the right way can bring in a lot of money, make more jobs, and improve ecosystems.

-Things such as sustainable farming, managing forests sustainably, eco-friendly solutions, sustainable practices, waste management, eco-friendly tourism and renewable energy projects give lasting benefits and helps grow businesses while protecting nature, making planet healthier and helping communities grow.
+Things such as sustainable farming, managing forests sustainably, eco-friendly solutions, sustainable practices, waste management, eco-friendly tourism and renewable energy projects give lasting benefits and help grow businesses while protecting nature, making the planet healthier and helping communities grow.

 Social and Cultural Significance of Biodiversity